 Pastor’s Pantry currently helps more than 700 individuals on average per month in nearly 500 senior households throughout Davidson County.
 The food is offered at no cost to the recipient.

 Where the Food Comes From

-The groceries come from donations from individuals, groups, churches, and organizations who host food drives and collect food for us, as well as from daily salvage contributions from Food Lion, Sav-A-Lot and Wal-Mart.
-The remaining food we need to fulfill requests comes from Second Harvest Food Bank in Winston-Salem through a shared maintenance program where $1 will secure $12 worth of food, and from Lexington grocer Conrad & Hinkle and other sources at the best prices we can find.
-Farmers who participate in the Farmer’s Market at the Depot and local gardeners supply us with produce, as it is available.
+The groceries come from donations from individuals, groups, churches, and organizations who host food drives and collect food for us, as well as from daily salvage contributions from Food Lion and Wal-Mart.
+The remaining food we need to fulfill requests comes from Second Harvest Food Bank Northwest NC in Winston-Salem.
+Through a shared maintenance program every dollar more than doubles.
+We also make monthly food purchase of fresh produce from Lexington grocer Conrad & Hinkle and other sources at the best prices we can find.
+Farmers and local gardeners also share their surplus with us, when possible.

 We are funded by United Way, churches, local businesses, other groups and organizations, individuals, grants, and fundraising activities.